knorrena/IndustrialDataScience/index.md

 layout: default
 ---

-# Industrial Data Science Inc.
+# <div align="center"> <font size="+5"> <b> Industrial Data Science Inc. <font></b></div>

-Industrial Data Science constructs data science solutions for engineering data in industrial settings.
-We practice in oil and gas, environmental, and mining industries.
+Industrial Data Science constructs data science solutions that focus on engineering data in industrial settings.

+What

+Its not about me.
+Its about them.
+How I can help them.

+Here is how we helped others

+I have over 25 years of experience in industry as a We practice in oil and gas, environmental, and mining industries.

-I have over 20 years of experience in industry as geoscientist, reservoir engineer, hydrogeoscientist, and a mining engineer before mastering data science.
+I have over 20 years of experience in industrial  as geoscientist, reservoir engineer, hydrogeoscientist, and a mining engineer before mastering data science.
 I evolved Evolution toward data science is important.
 At Industrial Data Science we understand the context of the data, how data features interact, why features do or do not interact, and what plausible outcomes are.
 Context awareness helps us prepare solutions that have tangible return on investment and helps make our clients look like rockstars.

 We offer a range of products:

 - Bespoke data science solutions.
 Previous projects include prediction of water cut using submersible pump variable frequency drive data,
 - Geomodelling.
 - Flow simulalation
+- Thought Leadership
-4. Teaching
+- Teaching
 5. Hera are some examples:

 Our clients include CNRL, TAQA, Transglobe Energy, Pembina Pipeline, PWC, The Northerm Miner, Imperial Oil, and Suncor.

+established in 2015 located in Calgary

+about, services and products, industries, use case examples,